JONSASSE/432-2018/projects/project1/README.md

 ## The Proposal, due Monday 2018-02-19 at noon.
 Submit via [canvas](https://canvas.case.edu).

 Your proposal will include
-    - (a) a `.csv` file of the data,
+    - (a) a `.csv` file of the [data](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project1#characteristics-of-an-acceptable-data-set),
-    - (b) a R Markdown file containing the information listed below, and
+    - (b) a R Markdown file built on **the Project 1 template** containing the information listed below, and
     - (c) an HTML document which is the unedited result of knitting your Markdown file.

-An R Markdown template document is available for this purpose.
-The template has headings for each of the nine tasks below. **Please** use this template in preparing your response, as it facilitates grading and redos.

 The nine pieces of information we should find in the Markdown and HTML versions of your proposal are: